dentarg/auth0-blog/_posts/2016-10-07-managing-tech-job-stress-when-9-5-is-unrealistic.markdown

 Even when previous discourse hasn't been fruitful, **in most cases we should continue to be vocal**.
 It's equally important to frame our concerns so they don't evoke complaining.
 It's easy to dismiss a complainer.
 We stand on solid ground when we present well-reasoned options and solutions.
 Even if upper management does not have direct control over some project details (ie., a client with a drop-dead launch date), **good managers should be willing to explore any and all options to help their employees succeed**.

-{% include tweet_quote.html quote_text="Good managers should be willing to explore any and all options to help their employees succeed" %}
+{% include tweet_quote.html quote_text="Good managers should be willing to explore any and all options to help their employees succeed." %}

 ## Coping with Work Stress: At Home